-On May 25, Kyiv will host the international forum “Deep Processing of Grain”.
-The program covers the use of the latest trends in the development of the biochemistry industry, which give high results; also will be discussed the introduction of innovative products and services and the application of the latest tools in practice.
+The program of the forum covers the use of the latest trends in the development of biochemistry, which give high results, the introduction of innovative products and services, and the application of the latest tools in practice.

 Global Forbes has identified several trends that the food industry will follow in 2021